GlassAlo/CAU_NLP/README.md

 - Retrieves an OAuth access token from the Twitch API.
 - Uses the IGDB wrapper to make requests to the IGDB API.
-- Retrieves video game data, including alternative names, involved companies, release dates, language supports, external games, age ratings, and more.
-- Replaces IDs with readable names for genres, platforms, game modes, themes, player perspectives, franchises, game engines, keywords, and similar games.
-- Converts Unix timestamps to readable dates.
+- Retrieves video game summaries from the IGDB API.
-- Saves game data in JSON files in a specified directory.
+- Saves game summary files in a specified directory.

 ## Dependencies